 - Should have easy approach

-- Should have ample space and seating arrangement with table and chair, with gaps in between, suitable for conducting examination with noise free atmosphere, power backup, video recording of examination hall facilities should be done by invigilator.
+- Should have ample space and seating arrangement with table and chair, with gaps in between, suitable for conducting examination with noise free atmosphere, power backup, photos of examination hall facilities should be taken by invigilator.

 - Should have good lighting and cooling / heating for comfortable seating.

 - Should have toilet facilities close to the examination hall, etc.